andrewmoise/grits/REFERENCE.md

 ## Permissions

 Note: **Permissions are enforced only at the namespace level — blobs are stored in plaintext and served to anyone who has the CID**.
 Don't store anything secret in this.
 In particular, content with few possible values can have its CID guessed, so this can bite even where you didn't think you were storing a secret — a PIN or password check can leak this way.
 (Real confidentiality is a someday-feature via client-side crypto, not CID secrecy.)
-The system does not have known or obvious ways to violate its read security, but also does not attempt to provide strong read-secrecy guarantees for genuinely sensitive data.
+The system does not have known or obvious ways to violate either its read or write security, but also does not attempt to provide strong read-secrecy guarantees for genuinely sensitive data.

-That being said, the overall scope of the system is:
+That being said, the overall nature of the system is:

 * The filesystem enforces permissions at the directory level.
-Files have no permissions setup distinct from those for directory they're in.
+Files have no permissions setup except that for the directory they're in.
 * The default is no access.
-Permission must be explicitly granted.
+Permission must always be explicitly granted from somewhere.
-* Somewhat as a consequence of the Merkle tree structure, **grants of access also apply recursively to directories below the directory where they were granted**.
+* Somewhat as a consequence of the Merkle tree structure, **grants of access also apply recursively to directories below the directory where they are granted**.
 There is no way to revoke a permission on a subdirectory, if a parent directory has it.
 This is fine, if permissions are granted according to those principles, but it will be surprising and some common practices from Unix security will not work at all here.

-Grants of access are also, crucially, specified according to both the user, and the origin (the vhost which the user is on).
+Grants of access are also, crucially, specified according to both the user and the origin (the vhost which the user is on).
 The standard "global" login will log you in as a particular user across all subdomains -- once you're logged in, you are logged in across all apps.
 But, in general, a random app holding a user's token will still have access to nothing at all except what its origin (i.e. its app) has been specifically granted access to.
 So it is safe to visit some random subdomain while you are logged in as yourself and let it have your auth token.

 In order for that to be safe, of course, the permissions must be set up right.
 Generally speaking, there should only be two broad grants of access on the system: